speedment/speedment-doc/pages/hazelcast.md

 As can be seen, creating a `HazelcastInstance` and then just invoking the method `GeneratedSakilaIndexUtil::setupIndex` will create the same indexes in the Hazelcast grid that were present in the database.

 ## Performance
-Thanks to the `Portable` entity classes, Hazelcast server nodes can benefit from indexing and partial deserialization when testing predicates.
-This greatly speedup querying in many cases.
+Thanks to the `Portable` entity classes, Hazelcast server nodes can benefit from indexing and partial deserialization when applying predicates on large data sets.
+This greatly speeds up querying in many cases.

 {% include prev_next.html %}